oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

 ## Task 2: Install the required Visual Studio Code extensions

-1. Click on the Extensions icon in the Activity Bar on the side of VS Code or use the View: Show Extensions command (Ctrl+Shift+X).
+1. Click on the Extensions icon in the Activity Bar on the side of VS Code or use the View: **Show Extensions** command (Ctrl+Shift+X).
-2. Type Oracle in the extension search bar.
+2. Type **Oracle** in the extension search bar.
-3. Locate **Oracle Developer Tools** for VS Code and click Install.
+3. Locate **Oracle Developer Tools** for VS Code and and click it to open the extension's page.

       ![dev-tools](images/dev-tools.png =50%x* "dev-tools")

+4. Click the Install button to install the extension.
+During the installation you may be prompted to install a specific version of .NET Core Runtime depending on what is already installed on your machine.

+      Close Visual Studio Code and reopen it.

 4. Install the [VS Code C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp).